 Implications

 Method-driven differences in commission and omission errors drive clear and significant differences in species range descriptions between AquaMaps and IUCN datasets.
-To examine the implications of these differences, we replicated two recent studies, varying only the prioritization of one data set over the other.
+To examine the implications of these differences, we repeated two recent studies, varying only the prioritization of one data set over the other.

 Case Study: The Ocean Health Index